Collaboration with Imperial Japan: Dutch East Indies (Indonesia)

+French Indochina (Cambodia, Laos, Vietnam)

 Japanese soldiers primarily used Laos to stage attacks on Nationalist China.

 On 22 September 1940, Vichy France and the Empire of Japan signed an agreement allowing the Japanese to station no more than 6,000 troops in French Indochina, with no more than 25,000 troops transiting the colony.
-Rights were given for three airfields, with all other Japanese forces forbidden to enter Indochina without Vichy's consent.
+Rights were given for three airfields, with all other Japanese forces forbidden to enter Indochina without Vichy's consent, although in truth it was rarely enforced as Japanese troops were able to enter all of Indochina unchecked.
 Vichy signed the Joint Defense and Joint Military Cooperation treaty with Japan on 29 July 1941.
 It granted the Japanese eight airfields, allowed them to have more troops present, and to use the Indochinese financial system, in return for a fragile French autonomy.

 The French colonial government had largely stayed in place, as the Vichy government was on reasonably friendly terms with Japan.
 The Japanese permitted the French to put down nationalist rebellions in 1940.

-The Japanese occupation forces kept French Indochina under nominal rule of Vichy France until March 1945, when the French colonial administration was overthrown, and the Japanese supported the establishment of the Empire of Vietnam, Kingdom of Kampuchea and Kingdom of Laos as Japanese puppet states.
+The Japanese occupation forces kept French Indochina under nominal rule of Vichy France until March 1945, when the French colonial administration was overthrown, and the Japanese supported the establishment of the Empire of Vietnam, the Kingdom of Kampuchea and the Kingdom of Luang Prabang as Japanese puppet states.
 Vietnamese militia were used to assist the Japanese.
 In Cambodia, the ex-colonial Cambodian constabulary was allowed to continue its existence, though it was reduced to ineffectuality.
 A plan to create a Cambodian volunteer force was not realized due to the Japanese surrender.
 In Laos, the local administration and ex-colonial Garde Indigène (Indigenous Guard, a paramilitary police force) were re-formed by Prince Phetsarath, who replaced its Vietnamese members with Laotians.
 The Hmong Lo clan supported the Japanese.

-Netherlands East Indies (Indonesia)

-Some Indonesians initially welcomed the Japanese as liberators.
-Among Indonesians to receive Japanese imperial honours from Hirohito in November 1943 were Sukarno and Mohammad Hatta.
-Sukarno actively recruited and organised Indonesian Rōmusha forced labour.
-They respectively became the founding President of Indonesia and Vice President of Indonesia in August 1945.

-Philippines (U.S. commonwealth)
+Philippines

-The Second Philippine Republic was a puppet state established by Japanese forces after occupying the Philippines, which relied on the re-formed Bureau of Constabulary and the Makapili militia to police the occupied country and fight the local resistance movement and the Philippine Commonwealth Army.
-The president of the republic, Jose P. Laurel, had his presidential guard unit that was recruited from the ranks of the collaborationist government.
+The Second Philippine Republic (1943–1945) was a puppet state established by Japanese forces after their 1942 invasion of the United States' Commonwealth of the Philippines (1935–1946).
+The Second Republic relied on the re-formed Bureau of Constabulary and the Makapili militia to police the occupied country and fight the local resistance movement and the Philippine Commonwealth Army.
+The president of the republic, Jose P. Laurel, had a presidential guard unit recruited from the ranks of the collaborationist government.
 When the Americans closed in on the Philippines in 1944, the Japanese began to recruit Filipinos, who mostly served in the Imperial Japanese Army and actively fought until Japan's surrender.
+Members of the religious group Iglesia ni Cristo (then known as Iglesia ni Kristo or INK) were used by the Japanese as civilian guards.
 After the war, members of Makapili and other civilian collaborators were subject to harsh treatment by both the government and civilians, because their actions had led to the capture, torture, and execution of many Filipinos.